-Listing and Listing AgentApplication will be made to list the bonds on the official list and admit the bonds to trade on the Regulated Market of the Luxembourg Stock Exchange.
+Application will be made to list the bonds on the official list and admit the bonds to trade on the Regulated Market of the Luxembourg Stock Exchange.
 The Luxembourg listing agent will be Banque Internationale à Luxembourg, société anonyme.

-Fiscal Agent The bonds will be issued pursuant to a Fiscal Agency Agreement dated as of March transfer agent and registrar.
+The bonds will be issued pursuant to a Fiscal Agency Agreement dated as of March 13, 2000, as amended by Amendment No. 1 to Fiscal Agency Agreement dated as of February 24, 2004, and Amendment No. 2 to Fiscal Agency Agreement dated as of January 5, 2016, between Israel and Citibank, N.A., as fiscal agent, paying agent, transfer agent and registrar.

-13, 2000, as amended by Amendment No. 1 to Fiscal Agency Agreement dated as of February 24, 2004, and Amendment No. 2 to Fiscal Agency Agreement dated as of January 5, 2016, between Israel and Citibank, N.A., as fiscal agent, paying agent, consequences associated with the bonds, see "Taxation" in this prospectus supplement and "Debt Securities - Taxation by Israel; Additional Amounts" in the accompanying prospectus.
+For a discussion of the material Israeli and United States federal income tax consequences associated with the bonds, see "Taxation" in this prospectus supplement and "Debt Securities - Taxation by Israel; Additional Amounts" in the accompanying prospectus.
 Investors should consult their own tax advisors in determining the U.S. federal, state and local, non-U.S. and other tax consequences to them of the purchase, ownership and disposition of the bonds.